ga-wdi-boston/orientation/INSTALLFEST.md

 download a tool called [NVM](https://github.com/creationix/nvm) that allows us to maintain multiple different versions of Node, in case we want to switch between them for different projects.
-Then we'll download Node, and use its associated package manager, NPM, to download and install the following Node
+Then we'll download Node, and use its associated package manager, NPM, to download and install some Node modules.
-modules:

--   JShint, a tool for testing JavaScript code quality. (`jshint`)
--   Grunt, a tool for automating background tasks. (`grunt-cli`)

 ```bash
 # OSX and LINUX